monalisasabina/PH-3-PROJECT-ENGINEERING-STORE-DATABASE/README.md

                               print(tools)

-  4. debug.py: It was used for debugging and also for displaying the same data in seed.py, First you have to create an virtual environment with ```pipenv shell``` command then use command python lib/seed.py to push the data in database then run command ```python lib/debug.py``` to debug or also used it to display data by entering: ```session.query(Tools).all()``` to display the tool list.
+  4. debug.py: It was used for debugging and also for displaying the same data in seed.py using ipdb, First you have to create an virtual environment with ```pipenv shell``` command then use command ```python lib/seed.py``` to push the data in database then run command ```python lib/debug.py``` to debug or also used it to display data by entering: ```session.query(Tools).all()``` to display the tool list.

   5. helpers.py: It consists of CRUD- Create, Read , Update and Delete functions or methods for each table in the database.
-First I created a session then the functions followed.
+Before the functions I have the session set up first.

   6. cli.py: It consists of Python code that defines the structure of the Command Line Interface,CLI.
 For my code I have used two approaches: one, the menu() approach and click() approach.
 I have commented the Click approach way which I worked on earlier so the menu() approach works which I preferred using.
 To run the CLI, use the command ```python lib/cli.py```on the terminal.